check-plugins/check_hassio/README.md

   -I, --int             Use state as int
   -F, --float           Use state as float
   -T, --timestamp       Use state as timestamp
-  -e EXPECTED, --expected EXPECTED
+  -R, --regex           Use expected or notexpected value as regular expression -e EXPECTED, --expected EXPECTED
                         Check expected state (default to None) -n NOTEXPECTED, --notexpected NOTEXPECTED